Outpatient Opiate Detox with a Private Duty Nurse

 What to Expect in Outpatient Opiate Detox at Home

 The detox process, whether at home or in a detox facility, is the same.
 A medical doctor will oversee the process and a trained detox nurse will be assigned to monitor the patient and provide medical support.
 Vital signs will be recorded over a period of 2 or 3 days through the acute phase of withdrawal, as heart and respiratory rates can be affected during detox.

 Withdrawal symptoms will appear about 12-24 hours after the last dosing of the drug, and will mimic symptoms of the flu.
 Medications will be provided throughout the process, such as OTC medications like Imodium A-D and Tylenol , which help with symptoms of fever, chills, muscle aches, stomach upset, nausea, and diarrhea.
 Prescription medications, such as Valium or Ativan can help reduce sleep disturbance and anxiety.
 Drugs such as Suboxone or buprenorphine can help mitigate intense cravings that can threaten recovery with relapse.

-Kinkaid Private Care coordinates in-home detox services by a private duty nurse.
+Kinkaid Private Nursing Care coordinates in-home detox services by a private duty nurse.
 The trained private nurses will oversee the detox and withdrawal phase of recovery and provide the support needed to help minimize unpleasant symptoms.
-Kinkaid Private Care can also coordinate additional therapeutic services, such as IV vitamin therapy, massage, and acupuncture, for an added layer of comfort.
-For more information about the in-home detox services, call Kinkaid Private Care today at (877) 388-6373.
+Kinkaid Private Nursing Care can also coordinate additional therapeutic services, such as IV vitamin therapy, massage, and acupuncture, for an added layer of comfort.
+For more information about the in-home detox services, call Kinkaid Private Nursing Care today at (877) 388-6373.